GDulcio/GDITEC2150-Chapter2Bread/README.md

-These codes use inheritance and interface to store and print out information for animals and planes.
+The codes in Chapter 3 use inheritance and interface to store and print out information for animals and planes.